borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 end
 ```

-And it is always the selection which executes the code by way of calling the callback function associated to the chosen option.
+It is always the selection which executes the code through the associated callback function.

 ```lua
 function Selection:update(dt)